Battle for the Beach

 Keep following the steps above for each team member and once you have entered everyone you can proceed to checkout to pay for all of the registrations at once.

-If you are 16 or older, or you feel left out of the Warrior Challenge due to being older than 30, or want to train and put yourself into one of the most elite challenges, put your ultimate team together and sign up now.
+If you want to train and put yourself into one of the most elite challenges, put your ultimate team together and sign up now.
 Create your unique team name!
 Now is the chance to prove your worth.

 To participate in the Battle for the Beach, the following will be required: